rust-lang/keyword-generics-initiative/explainer/effect-generic-trait-declarations.md

 - `~async` is sigil-heavy, and also reserves a new sigil
 - `if/else` at the trait level does not create bidirectional relationships
 - `async<A>` is less clear and verbose

+# Alternatives
+[alternatives]: #alternatives

+## TODO: Do nothing (null hypothesis)

+- effect differences are inherent, which means they have to be solved somewhere
+- effect composition is where it gets bad; we have an async version of the stdlib, not an async + fallible version
+- things like linearity seem quite far out of reach right without this

 # Future possibilities
 [future-possibilities]: #future-possibilities